Death of Brian Sicknick

 On January 7, 2021, a United States Capitol Police (USCP) officer, Brian Sicknick, died in a hospital the day after collapsing at the U.S. Capitol after suffering two strokes.
 Sicknick had responded to the attack on January 6, during which he had been assaulted with pepper spray by two rioters.
 His cremated remains were laid in honor in the Capitol Rotunda on February 2, 2021, before they were buried with full honors at Arlington National Cemetery.

 Within a day of his death, the U.S. Capitol Police and the U.S. Justice Department announced that his death was due to injuries from the attack.
 For several weeks, several media sources incorrectly reported Sicknick had died after being struck in the head with a fire extinguisher during the unrest, citing two "anonymous law enforcement officials" as their source.
 Months later, however, the Washington, D.C. medical examiner reported that Sicknick had died as a result of two strokes, classifying his death as due to natural causes, (Note: "Natural: Used when a disease alone causes death.
-If death is hastened by an injury, the manner of death is not considered natural.") but later commented that "all that transpired played a role in his condition".
-The ruling was criticized by some expert neurologists, who argued that stress resulting from the insurrection at the Capitol may have caused the stroke.
-The medical examiner found no evidence that Sicknick had an allergic reaction to the pepper spray.
+If death is hastened by an injury, the manner of death is not considered natural.") later commenting that there was no evidence Sicknick had suffered either an allergic reaction or any internal or external injuries, while noting "all that transpired played a role in his condition".
+The ruling was criticized by some expert neurologists, who argued that, as traumatic events can lead to stroke, the stress resulting from the insurrection at the Capitol may have directly caused Sicknick's stroke.

 Sicknick's death was investigated by the Metropolitan Police Department's Homicide Branch, the USCP, and the FBI.
 On March 14, 2021, Julian Elie Khater and George Pierre Tanios were arrested and charged with assaulting Sicknick with a chemical spray.
 They were not charged in connection with Sicknick's death.
-On July 27 2022, Tanios pleaded guilty to lesser misdemeanor charges unrelated to the assault on Sicknick.
+On July 27, 2022, Tanios pleaded guilty to lesser misdemeanor charges unrelated to the assault on Sicknick.
 On January 28, 2023, Khater was sentenced to almost seven years in prison for assaulting two officers, including Sicknick, with a dangerous weapon.
-Both Khater and Tanios were pardoned on January 20, 2025, by Donald Trump on the first day of his second administration as part of his blanket pardon to nearly all people convicted of offenses related to the Capitol attack.
+Both Khater and Tanios were pardoned on January 20, 2025, by Donald Trump on the first day of his second administration as part of his blanket pardon to nearly all people convicted of or charged with offenses related to the Capitol attack.

 Biography

 Brian David Sicknick (July 30, 1978 – January 7, 2021) was born in New Brunswick, New Jersey to Gladys and Charles Sicknick.
-He grew up in South River, New Jersey, as the youngest of three sons.
+He grew up in South River, New Jersey, as the youngest of three brothers.
 According to his brother Craig, the Sicknicks were "a non-traditional family, a blend of Jewish and Presbyterian" and celebrated both Christmas and Hanukkah.
 Sicknick attended East Brunswick Technical High School to study electronics but later aspired to become a police officer.
 He graduated in 1997.